 - In an effort to adhere to physical distancing guidelines, clients are not allowed in the hospital.
 Upon arrival at the hospital, clients should check in outside the front door to the hospital.
 If it is after hours, clients should call the front desk at 530-752-1393 or use the emergency call buttons in the parking lot.
 A hospital employee will come out to greet you and bring your animal into the hospital.
 On-going communication between client and veterinarian will be via telephone.

 - The VMTH’s ongoing Pet Loss Support Group meetings have been moved online for the foreseeable future.
 If you are interested in attending, please contact our counselor Florence Soares-Dabalos at email@example.com to register.
-Florence can also help with scheduling any client counseling services, including individual pet loss grief counseling.
-Please see our Client Support Counseling Services website for more information.
+Florence can also help with resources for client counseling services, including individual pet loss grief counseling.
+Please see our Hospital Wellness Services website for more information.

 Thank you for your continued support and patience during this time.
 By following these guidelines, you’ll be helping us keep our team safe, ensuring we are able to continue to offer our community world-class veterinary care.

-For the latest updates on coronavirus, please see our Coronavirus Resources Website.
+For the latest updates and resources on coronavirus, please see our COVID-19 Information page.